 Weiss and Fullerton (2005), "Racing Around, Getting Nowhere," does a good job showing why this is the case.
-You only get HCPs at k=5 IF you choose your inputs very carefully (Weiss and Fullerton call this "loading the dice").
+You only get HCPs at n=5 IF you choose your inputs very carefully (Weiss and Fullerton call this "loading the dice").
 The clusters you get out of structure-like programs, in other words depend on how you sample from the real population when you input the data into the algorithm.
 In effect, the clusters you get out depend on the clusters you put in.
-Tishkoff et al. (2009), for example, got two (roughly) African populations at k=5-one corresponding to Eastern Africa and the other to the rest.
-Could one argue that this happened because she sampled more heavily from Africa.
+Tishkoff et al. (2009), for example, got two (roughly) African populations at n=4-one corresponding to Eastern Africa and the other to the rest.
+Could one could argue that this happened because she sampled more heavily from Africa.
 Did she over-sample?
 How would anyone know?
 What is the right amount to sample?
-There is no objective answer to that question-that is, there is no "neutral" way to choose inputs.12 structure to place individuals within a few hundred kilometers of their parents' hometowns with impressive reliability!
-It would be alarming to have to declare that all of these tiny microclusters were biologically real on any account of what it is to be a biologically real entity.
+There is no objective answer to that question-that is, there is no "neutral" way to choose inputs.10

 Another worry is that there are just too many human subdivisions for them all to be biologically real.
 Novembre et al. (2008) did a very revealing analysis of population clustering in Europe.
 They found a very large number of clusters, mostly aligning more or less well with countries.
-And within countries, there is sufficient population
+And within countries, there is sufficient population structure to place individuals within a few hundred kilometers of their parents' hometowns with impressive reliability!
+It would be alarming to have to declare that all of these tiny microclusters were biologically real on any account of what it is to be a biologically real entity.